kdheepak/tabline.nvim/README.md

 # Lualine tabline support

+Shadmansaleh's fork of `lualine` now has buffers and tabs as components: <https://github.com/shadmansaleh/lualine.nvim/pull/42>
+If you are not interested in binding buffers to tabs, I'd recommend using those components.
+They also work well in any section.

-If you'd like to use tabline with lualine's tabline instead, you can do the following:
+If you'd still like to use tabline with lualine's tabline instead, you can do the following:

 ```lua
 use {